Here To Explore Our World

 Sultanahmet Square

-Sultanahmet Square is the centre of Istanbul and once the location of Hippodrome of Constantinople was located.
+Sultanahmet Square is the centre of Istanbul and once the location of Hippodrome of Constantinople.
 They held sporting events such as horse racing here.
 A u-shaped arena already existed when Istanbul was known as Byzantium.

 The square was our first stop after breakfast.
 It was a sunny morning and it felt great to stretch my legs and watch the kids running around.